lewis-neiland/ballz-html5-repo/README.md

 Pauses the simulation.

 #### G - Toggle Gravity
-Toggles the gravity
+Toggles simulation gravity.
 ##### Alt - Set a custom gravity.

 #### M - Toggle Map
 Toggle the MiniMap.

 #### V - Toggle Velocity Lines
-Toggle lines and a colour mode on balls that shows their velocity and direction.
+Toggle lines and a colour mode on balls that shows indivdual velocity and direction.
 Will display the opposite on the MiniMap.
 ##### Alt - Toggle dark and light mode.

 #### ESC - Exit